mentebinaria/readpe/README.md

 - git (just to clone the repository and make things easier)

 ## FAQ

+### Is this pev? / What happened to pev?

+This repository used to be pev.
+We just moved the repository from a user account to an organization account.

+We also renamed the repository as the original name `pev` stood for PE Version and does not reflect the current state of this application.
+We felt that readpe was a good name as it is the most prominent tool.

+### Where did libpe go?

+Libpe has been absorbed into this repository since the two repositories are tightly coupled and version controling them together made the most logical sense.

 ### I get a `fatal error: 'openssl/evp.h' file not found`.
 How can I fix that?